habuio/TaskSchedulerBundle/README.md

 ### Produce a task

-Now that we have everything set up, let's delay execution of a task to a deferred task worker.
+Now that we have everything set up, let's delay execution of a task to a background worker.

-Why don't we do it in a Controller (`Controller/DefaultController.php):
+Why don't we do it in a Controller (`Controller/DefaultController.php`):

 ```
 <?php